California Minor in Possession Laws

 - You were not actually in possession of the alcohol

 - You were in possession of the alcohol for a legal or valid reason, such as delivering it for an of-age adult or for work-related reasons

 - You were found in possession of alcohol due to an illegal search

 Like any criminal charge, it is recommended that you avoid talking to the police when you are facing a minor in possession charge without the presence of an attorney.
 Anything you say to the police can be used against you and can impact your ability to present a strong defense.

 If you or a loved one has been charged with a minor in possession of alcohol offense in San Diego County, you need the counsel of an experienced, reputable defense attorney to help you fight your charges.
 The right attorney can get your charges reduced or dropped, saving you money and serious marks on your permanent record.

-Joni Eisenstein has been helping minors and their families in the San Diego area for over 25 years.
+Joni Eisenstein has been helping minors and their families in the San Diego area since 2003.
 She understands the law and has successfully helped many clients fight the charges and get the results that they want.
 Don’t let a mistake involving alcohol take your life off track.
 Instead, reach out to the Law Office of Joni Eisenstein to schedule a free consultation with our skilled minor in possession attorney.

 If you are on the fence about hiring a defense attorney, stop thinking about it, and do it now

 Hiring a criminal defense attorney like Joni Eisenstein can help you go from a place of uncertainty to freedom.